 Short-Term Accommodations (Accommodation Sharing)

-If, within the same calendar year, you offer on a regular basis an accommodation unit for rent for a period not exceeding 31 days, you must comply with certain tax obligations, such as:
+If, within the same calendar year, you offer on a regular basis an apartment or an accommodation unit for rent for a period not exceeding 31 days, you must comply with certain tax obligations, such as:

 - reporting income;